6 recommended OTC drugs

 Typical picture

-Physical symptoms: bloating, fluid retention, breast tenderness, headache, fatigue, food cravings.
-Psychoemotional symptoms: irritability, anxiety, sadness, difficulty concentrating, mood swings.
+Physical symptoms: bloating, water retention, breast tenderness, headache, fatigue, food cravings.
+Psycho-emotional symptoms: irritability, anxiety, sadness, difficulty concentrating, lability.
 PMDD (premenstrual dysphoric disorder) is the severe form, affecting 3-8%.

 OTC treatment and supplements

-Vitex agnus-castus (Chasteberry) 20-40 mg/day - the plant with the most solid evidence.
+Vitex agnus-castus (Chasteberry) 20-40 mg/day — the herb with the strongest evidence.
 Effect after 2-3 cycles.

 Magnesium 200-400 mg/day — reduces bloating, headache, irritability.